Audition (for students interested in the BFA in Acting)

 What is the minimum SAT/ACT score?

-We do not have a minimum SAT/ACT score required for admission.
+Arcadia is test optional.
+For students that choose to submit scores, we do not have a minimum required for admission.
 We accept students with a range of scores and evaluate standardized test scores in balance with other parts of the application.
-For 2017 applicants, Arcadia will accept both the new, redesigned SAT and the old SAT.
-Arcadia does not require the writing section of the new SAT.
-We look at your highest Evidence-based Reading and Writing score and highest math score from the new SAT or your highest Critical Reading and Math score from the old SAT.
+We look at your highest Evidence-based Reading and Writing score and highest math score.
 We do not require the SAT Subject Tests.

 How many letters of recommendation do I need?

-We ask for two, one from a teacher of an academic subject and one from your school counselor.
+We ask for one from a teacher of an academic subject or your school counselor.
 You are certainly welcome to send additional letters, but they are not required.

 I am an art student.
 How do I schedule my portfolio review?